 1. Forrester Enterprise Mobility

 Forrester, one of the most recognized and influential research and advisory firms in the world, helps business and technology leaders keep up with the trends and strategies that are driving growth.
 Forrester covers a variety of business and technology topics including, but not limited to, enterprise mobility.
 Although Forrester does not specifically cover mobile HR technology trends, its coverage of enterprise mobility extends broadly to issues specifically relevant to HR professionals.
-According to Forrester, enterprise mobility is not just about mobile devices, but about a larger shift to new systems of engagement for customers, partners and employees.

 HR professionals can follow Forrester blogs, download research reports and attend webinars.
 They can also engage Forrester on a deeper level through events, councils and consulting engagements.
 For example, Forrester publishes a report called "Forrester Mobile Workforce Adoption Trends Report."
 These types of reports thoroughly, yet succinctly, provide the latest technological information and advice about possible upcoming changes.

 One of the best resources for keeping abreast of all the trends related to the Internet, which includes mobile trends, is Mary Meeker's Internet Trends Report.
 Mary Meeker is a venture capitalist at Kleiner Perkins Caufield Byers — the prestigious Silicon Valley venture firm — and a former Morgan Stanley managing director and research analyst.
 The Internet Trends Report is not specifically about mobile HR technology trends, but the report widely covers Internet trends that include heavy coverage of mobile and enterprise workforce technology, which HR teams will find indispensable.